 As part of our submission of the Resilience Action Plan (RAP) we proposed to update, audit and publish the plan on an annual basis.
-Following receipt of Ofwat's feedback to the plan and the alignment of this work to our risk and resilience management framework (see below) it seemed most sensible to update this in September, a year on from when it was originally submitted, rather than as originally proposed as part of the Annual Performance Report.
+We published the updated RAP in September 2020.

-A working group is in place progressing the detailed actions to develop a more mature system-based capability across the business.
+A working group is in place progressing the detailed actions to continue to refine our system-based capability across the business.

-Our system-based risk and resilience framework (August 2019)
+Our system-based risk and resilience framework (updated September 2020)